 Nucor Crawfordsville Indiana has been at the fore front of new steel-making technology, introducing the first two inch thin slab caster to the world in 1989 and pioneering the first Castrip ™ twin roll thin strip caster in 2002.
 They are one of 4 sheet mills in the Nucor Family.
 At Crawfordsville, scrap metal is melted in energy efficient electric arc furnaces, chemically refined at ladle metallurgy stations and cast into 2 inch thick slabs.
 The slabs are subsequently rolled down to a finished sheet product through 6 rolling mill stands or further cold rolled and galvanized in our Cold Mill.

 A bus will pick up students at 12:00 noon at the Indiana Convention Center and return by 4 p.m.
 Lunch will be provided at the plant.
-To sign up, select the tour when completing the online student conference registration.
+This tour is FULL, no seats are available.

 Monday, 5 May